 “I want my logo to have a leaf, the sun, water…” you get where I’m going with this.
 Please let’s leave these complexities to emblems.
 All the brands you can remember from the top of your head are simple and more likely than not typographic.
 Simplicity does not, however, mean removing deeper meaning from your identity.
-Here’s a simple brand identity we did for My Safari Notebook (you can read the case study here)
+Here’s a simple brand identity case study we did for Yash Communication (you can read the case study here).

 What would you deduce from the brand identity above?
 You probably guessed something to do with tours and travel.
 The purpose of being relevant is to guide your target market in understanding what you generally do.
 Some experts will indulge further on this point and say timeliness matters.
 Must a logo stand the test of time or be relevant in its time?
 Food for thought…

 To create a sense of deeper meaning and a connection to your audience you need tradition.
 Traditions can be applied in a very broad sense and varies from culture to culture.
 The Kenyan flag colours have long been used on parastatals’ and government agencies’ identities.
 I would caution a brand from using such colours unless they would want such an association.